Jhoules/mtgacodescrawler/README.md

 ### Installation

-git clone the repo to any folder and cd into it
+git clone the repo `git clone https://github.com/Jhoules/mtgacodescrawler`

-make a python venv using
-`python3 -m venv venv/`

-then run `source venv/bin/activate` to enter the virtal envoirment and `pip install -r requirements.txt` to install all dependencies.
+run the install.sh script `./install.sh`

 ### Getting access to the reddit API

-go to https://www.reddit.com/prefs/apps with your logged account and click "are you a developer? create an app..."
+go to https://www.reddit.com/prefs/apps, log in to your reddit account or create one and click "are you a developer? create an app..."

 You should see something like the following